-During the two years students will rigorously work on 4 components that they will be examined on in Year 5.
+During the two years students will work on 2 IGCSES, Language and Literature that they will be examined on in Year 5.
 With close collaboration and guidance, the students will sharpen their skills in:

 - a) Creative and transactional writing.
-The students will be asked to prove their accuracy in Standard English in producing coherent and organized pieces of writing, applying their knowledge of effective skills and techniques. - b) Close reading, analysis, comparison and evaluation of texts from different genres, centuries, fiction and non-fiction.
-The students will be exposed to a large number of texts in order to sharpen their analytical and critical skills.
-They will need to evaluate how writers use language, structure and techniques in order to produce meaningful and engaging writing. - c) Appreciation and critical analysis of literary texts, spanning poetry, fiction, Shakespeare and post 1914 literature.
-With close guidance, students will study a selection of 15 poems that are linked by the theme of 'Conflict', portraying internal, social and cultural examples of conflict in our world; 'Romeo and Juliet' for the Shakespeare component; 'Dr Jekyll and Mr. Hyde', a 19th century novel; and 'Blood Brothers', a modern drama text. - d) Spoken language skills will be developed throughout the 2 years culminating in an internally assessed presentation of a student's area of interest in Year 5.
-Students will receive a spoken language endorsement grade that is indicated separately as part of their final GCSE.
+The students will be asked to prove their accuracy in Standard English in producing coherent and organised pieces of writing, applying their knowledge of effective skills and techniques.

+- b) Close reading, analysis and comparison

+of texts from different genres, fiction and

+non-fiction.
+The students will be exposed

+to a large number of texts in order to

+sharpen their analytical and critical skills.

+They will need to evaluate how writers use

+language, structure and techniques in

+order to produce meaningful and engaging

+writing.

+- c) Appreciation and critical analysis of literary texts, spanning poetry, prose and drama, including Shakespeare.
+With close guidance, students will study a selection of 15 poems portraying themes such as conflict, love and relationships.
+Students will refine their language skills and develop their critical thinking through engaging in diverse texts from a range of international authors and poets.

+- d) Spoken language skills will be developed throughout the 2 years culminating in an internally assessed presentation of a student's area of interest in Year 5.

+Students will receive a spoken language endorsement grade that is indicated separately as part of their final IGCSE.